LaunchCodeEducation/data-analysis-curriculum/content/tableau-part-three/exercises/_index.md

 1. Download this [Bike Sharing in Washington D.C.
 Dataset](https://www.kaggle.com/marklvl/bike-sharing-dataset).
    - 2 CSV files total (`day.csv` and `hour.csv`).

-1. Be sure to read the context and content about this dataset to better understand how and why data was collected.
+1. Please read the context and content about this dataset to better understand how and why data was collected.
 1. Open the downloaded dataset in Tableau Public.
-   - Create a relationship between the CSV files.
+Create a relationship between the CSV files using the `Dteday` field.
-   - `Dteday` is a shared column between the two tables.

-1. Create a new Tableau Public project to answer the below questions.
+1. Create a new Tableau Public project to answer the questions in this exercise.
 1. We are going to explore dates and create calculations and parameters with our data that answer our business issue.
-1. Your final output will be a dashboard with at least 3 of your charts that provides data useful to the business issue.
+1. Your final output will be a dashboard with at least 3 of your charts that provides useful data that addresses the business issue.
 1. Here are some [other fun facts about the DC Bike sharing program](https://en.wikipedia.org/wiki/Capital_Bikeshare)

 ### Business Issue: